October 26, 2025

 • Infinite canvas for spatial whiteboard organization with zoom functionality and freeform content arrangement

-• AI auto-tagging automatically categorizes whiteboard content by colors, themes, and subjects as you add it to your workspace
+• AI auto-tagging (powered by Google Gemini) automatically categorizes whiteboard content by colors, themes, and subjects as you add it to your workspace

 • Native PDF reader with OCR extracts text from documents and lets you annotate directly on your whiteboard canvas